 as if they were respectively an application for leave to appeal and an order granting leave to appeal.

+[Section 35 amended: No. 20 of 2023 s.
+39.]

 36. Time may be extended or shortened

 (1) The Court may, on such terms as it thinks fit, extend or shorten the time allowed under this Division or by rules of court for doing any act.